legal resources necessary to hold negligent facilities accountable.

-The treatment of bedsores starts with prevention; this is why nurses involved in the care of patients should follow proper precautions to ensure that bedsores don't develop.
+Nurses involved in patients' skin care protocols should follow proper precautions to ensure that stage 4 bedsores don't develop.
 The following are some safety measures used to prevent pressure ulcers:

-- Proper positioning of the patient every 2 hours using pillows or other positions that redistribute pressure
+- Adequate repositioning for the patient every 2 hours using pillows or other positions that redistribute pressure

-- Use of pressure-relieving machines and beds that redistributes weight and increases blood flow
+- Use of beds that redistributes weight and assist in proper blood flow

 - Keeping the skin clean and moist with lotion while observing cracks, blisters, or redness in the skin

-Skincare is another important aspect in the treatment of bedsores.
-Initially, they are red and inflamed, but later they tend to be black or dark brown due to clotting, restricting blood flow underneath the skin tissue.
+Skincare is another crucial aspect of treating pressure sores.
+The damaged area tends to be black or dark brown due to clotting, restricting blood circulation underneath the healthy skin tissue.

 - Antibiotics, pain relievers, and other medication